 Structure.
 A combination of materials constructed, erected, or placed in or upon the ground, or which is attached to something having such a location.
-Structures may include but are not limited to: buildings, elevated decks, radio towers, signs and storage bins, but excluding sidewalks and paving on streets, driveways, parking areas or patios placed at grade.
+Structures may include but are not limited to: buildings, elevated decks, antennas, towers, playground equipment, flag poles, signs and storage bins, but excluding sidewalks and paving on streets, driveways, parking areas, or patios placed at grade.